hxtree/galaxyops/services/README.md

 # Services

 This directory contains deployable organization services.

+## NestJS

+NestJS **SHOULD** be selected as a framework for building service.
+It comes with dependency injection, swagger integration for generating OpenAPI spec, is decorator based, and is sponsored as an open collective project.

-Here are some important guidelines:
+Here are some important guidelines for building services:

 ## Guidelines